Police dragged by vehicles: An ever-present on-duty danger

 Finally, I’m not even going to touch the issue of “grip reflex.”
 That would require knowledge about physiological and neurological matters that are — please pardon the pun — way beyond my reach.

 Officer Safety Starts with the Officer

-The abovementioned Dick Fairburn told me today, “We don’t know if the officer got something caught on the motorcycle or was willingly hanging on ... if he was hanging on willingly, I would have to advise him to ‘let go of the damn thing!’
+Columnist Dick Fairburn said, “We don’t know if the officer got something caught on the motorcycle or was willingly hanging on ... if he was hanging on willingly, I would have to advise him to ‘let go of the damn thing!’
 I had a good friend get hung up trying to reach into a vehicle to turn off the ignition and take the keys — he was dragged by that vehicle a good distance and suffered some non-life threatening injuries.
 Another friend was working a night-time roadside safety check and somehow got hung up on a vehicle.
 That, or the driver grabbed his arm and took off dragging the officer — they never really figured out the details.
 He was taken more than two blocks at high speed before coming loose.”

 Capt.
 Travis Yates knows more about being in and around vehicles than probably anybody I know, so I asked him, “Check out this video and let me know what you think.”